Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 In the real Boeing 737 aircraft the movement of the lever is marginally slower and is controlled by an electrically operated actuator (28 volts DC).

-In theory, the moderate speed that the speedbrake lever moves in the real aircraft should be able to be duplicated; for example, by suppressing the voltage from the 12 volt motor by the use of a capacitor, using a power supply lower than 12 volts, or by using speed controllers.
-These alternatives have yet to be trailed.
+In theory, the slower speed that the speedbrake lever moves in the real aircraft should be able to be duplicated; for example, by suppressing the voltage from the 12 volt motor using a capacitor, using a power supply lower than 12 volts, or by using speed controllers.
+These alternatives have yet to be trialed.

-It is unfortunate, that most throttle quadrants for sale do not include the actuator.
+It is unfortunate that most throttle quadrants available to the simulation community do not include the actuator.
 The actuator is not part of the throttle unit itself, but is located in the forward section under the flight deck.
 The actuator is then connected to the speedbrake mechanism unit via a mechanical linkage.

 In the real aircraft, the speedbrake lever and actuator provide the input via cables, that in-turn actuate the speedbrakes.
-There is no feedback directly from the hydraulics and all operation is achieved via the manual or electric input of the speedbrake lever.
+There is no feedback directly from the hydraulics and all operation is achieved either by manual or electric input of the speedbrake lever.

 Actuator Sound

 The sound of the actuator engaging can easily heard in the flight deck when the speedbrake engages (listen to the below video).
-To replicate this sound, a recording of the actuator engaging was acquired.
+To replicate this sound, the sound of the actuator engaging was recorded.
 The .wav sound file was then uploaded into the ProSim737 audio file library and configured to play when the speedbrake is commanded to move (squat switch).

 The .wav file can be shortened or lengthened to match the speed that the lever moves.